skjolber/json-log-domain/README.md

 }
 ```

-Unlike the build-in MDC, the JSON MDC works like a stack.
+Unlike the built-in SLF4J MDC, the JSON MDC works like a stack.

 ## Markdown documentation
 By default, a [markdown file] will also be generated for online documentation.